MuradCade/auth-package/Readme.md

 # Simple Authentication Package
-AuthPackage is a simple authentication system built in PHP, offering basic functionality for user registration, login, session management, and CSRF token generation/validation.
+Simple Auth Package is a simple authentication system built in PHP, offering basic functionality for user registration, login, session management, and CSRF token generation/validation.
 The package is lightweight, easy to integrate, and can be extended to fit your needs.
 In the future, features like email verification will be added.

 ## Features